 Perhaps the most famous symbols of this celebration are the sugar skulls: brightly painted skulls that can be made out of sugar and left as offerings, and La Catrina, or “the lady in the hat,” who’s a skeleton woman wearing a brightly colored dress.
 People paint their faces as sugar skulls and this motif, alongside La Catrina, can be seen far and wide during the festivities.
 These symbols remind us not to be scared of death, but to laugh with her; that we’re all the same in the end, and that it’s important to celebrate life while we’re living.

 Those who celebrate Día de los Muertos believe the spirits of those who have passed are able to come back and communicate with their loved ones.

 Families gather in cemeteries to celebrate.
 They create altars on graves; leave clothing, alcohol, and toys out for the dead; join in parades; and take time to honor and celebrate their loved ones.

 Since many cemeteries in Mexico are publicly owned, cleaning the graves, picking the weeds, and general maintenance are also part of the celebration.
 Marigolds are a traditional flower in the celebration, and are used as an offering to remind the spirits to find their way back home.
 Special foods are eaten to commemorate the holiday, too—like Pan De Muerto, a special kind of bread made once a year that can be eaten with hot chocolate.

 In Mexico, and now in other countries that celebrate, on this holiday specifically, death isn’t seen as a looming force outside of our control that we should be scared of.

-As Día de los Muertos looms right around the corner, we’re starting to get in the mindset of celebrating, and we’re reminded that life is always worth honoring.
+As Día de los Muertos occurs today, we’re in the mindset of celebrating, and we’re reminded that life is always worth honoring.
 So however you celebrate, we hope you have a chance to remember your loved ones and enjoy the festivities involved.